SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Determining Success
-If the total rolled on the dice is greater than the diﬃculty, the attempt was a success.
+If the total rolled on the dice is greater than the difficulty, the attempt was a success.
 Ties generally go to the initiator of the action, but certain circumstances dictate otherwise (such as the use of some